Vijay2win/flume-cassandra-sink/README.md

 #org.apache.flume.cassandra.CassandraSink

 Can be used to input data into cassandra the row key is the current date (string format: "YYYY-MM-DD HH:MM:SS").
-Fields in the headers are sealized as Column name and column value, body of the event is searalized with the column name "data" and the value as the byte[] (event body), optionally users and insert a uniq prefix for all the column names inserted by adding a field name "event_prefix" within the event object.
+Fields in the headers are sealized as Column name and column value, body of the event is searalized with the column name "data" and the value as the byte[] (event body), optionally users can insert a uniq prefix to all the column names (mentioned above) by adding a field name "event_prefix" within the event object.

 Property File: cassandra.properties